nbellowe/nbellowe/_posts/2015-09-10-Unit Converter.md

 This unitDict will store each unit's textarea, where a user can type a value, and hit enter, updating the rest of the units to be based on there unitRatios.

-Now, lets look at how we will make these textareas and handle there control logic.
+Now, vars look at how we will make these textareas and handle there control logic.

 ```javascript
 function makeUnit(name, ratio){